 Here is the best way to understand ozone treatments.
 Let first deal with Ozone Output or Power:

 Ozone output should be looked at as horsepower for a car or the diameter of a hose.
 32,000 mg/hr is the same as 32 G/hr (milligrams and grams), which tells you its power is 32,000.
 This is the amount or volume of ozone the ozone generator delivers in an hour.
 The cubic volume of the house or room would be like the distance a car must travel or water needed to fill a pool.
-So, they more milligrams or grams of output, they quicker they job will be done.
-Yes, a half inch hose will eventually fill the pool, but a 6 inch house will fill it many times faster.
+So, they more milligrams or grams of output, the quicker the job will be done.
+Yes, a half-inch hose will eventually fill the pool, but a 6-inch house will fill it many times faster.

-So, a moped is able to travel a 1000 miles, but a eight cylinder car will do it faster ... and better.
+So, a moped is able to travel a 1000 miles, but an eight-cylinder car will do it faster ... and better.

 The level of SATURATION is measured in PPM (parts per million), (not mg/hr meaning the output of the unit).
 For example, a 5000 mg/hr machine in a closet is fine because there is a small volume to treat.
 But, in a normal house, it cannot raise the PPM above 6-7 PPM.
 Claims of shock ozone are unrealistic but good for website hype.

 Regardless of boasting, these over-promoted ozone machines cannot sustain a constant "Ozone Shock" level ... despite their bold claims!
 In reality, a 5000 to 10,000 mg/hr machine may only reach 8 PPM, but minimum ozone shock level is 12 PPM.
 Ozone shock is achieved by reaching high saturation level in the room be producing enough ozone to permeate the air to a higher degree of PPM.